cvat-ai/cvat/site/content/en/docs/administration/advanced/analytics.md

 ### Request `id` for tracking

-Note that every response to an API request made to the the server includes a header named `X-Request-Id`, for example: `X-Request-Id: 6a2b7102-c4b9-4d57-8754-5658132ba37d`.
+Note, that every response to an API request made to the the server includes a header named `X-Request-Id`, for example: `X-Request-Id: 6a2b7102-c4b9-4d57-8754-5658132ba37d`.

 This identifier is also recorded in all server events that occur as a result of the respective request.

-For example, when an operation to create a task is performed, other related entities such as labels and attributes are generated on the server in addition to the Task object.
+For example, when an operation to create a task is performed, other related entities such as labels and attributes are generated on the server in addition to the **Task** object.

 All events associated with this operation will have the same `request_id` in the payload field.